To be successful on Amazon, you need to be selling unique or limited products with dynamic pricing, great reviews, and quick restock options.

 Is your product reviewed really high compared to your competition?
 Perhaps targeting competitor ASINs with lower reviews makes more sense than keyword bidding.

 Set Useful Reporting

 What good is doing all the work if you can’t drive actionable insights?
 When setting up your advertising campaigns, be cognizant of your naming structures — they play a critical role in reporting.
-And once again, that why is so important to make use of external Amazon software so that you can automate certain processes.

 Each campaign should be named in a way that can give you at least three major takeaways, such as: